How to Write a Pillar Page (With Examples)

 Here are the stages I use:

-First, how is the narrative flow?
-Are there any gaps or sections that need to moved around or reworked?
+- First, how is the narrative flow?
+Are there any gaps or sections that need to be moved around or reworked?
 Is the substance of what is being said comprehensive and correct?

 This may seem like you're creating work for yourself, but you need to trust me — by focusing on a single aspect of the writing in each phase (and in this exact order), you won't miss a thing.